Navigating the 5 Stages of Palliative Care: A Guide for Caregivers

 What is the difference between end-of-life care and palliative care?

-End-of-life care refers to the fourth stage of the five stages of palliative care, whereas palliative care refers to the care provided to patients and families from the moment the patient is first diagnosed with a terminal illness to bereavement support for loved ones.
+End-of-life care refers to the fourth stage of the five stages of palliative care.
+Palliative care refers to the care provided to patients and families from the moment the patient is first diagnosed with a terminal or chronic illness to bereavement support for loved ones.

 Let us be your helping hand